zht8506/Minimal-LLM-Alignment/sft/README.md

 # SFT

 This is a simplified implementation of SFT, supporting single-GPU and multi-GPU training.
-We use ``data/sft_en_demo.json`` as the demo sft dataset.
+We use ``data/sft_en_demo.json`` as the demo dataset for SFT.

 ```
 sft/